 Matheson, Richard.
 Hell House (Viking, 1971).
 One of the best haunted-house stories ever penned.
 Matheson's short stories are also reliable shockers, and his novel I Am Legend (Fawcett, 1954) combines a great "scientific vampire" with post-apocalyptic psychological horror.

 McCammon, Robert R. They Thirst (Avon, 1981).
 A vampiric apocalypse.
 Usher's Passing (Holt, Rinehart and Winston, 1984) is a Southern Gothic family drama sequel to Poe's "Fall of the House of Usher."
 The Wolf's Hour (Pocket, 1989) is WWII werewolf action.
 All are compulsive page-turners.

 Newman, Kim.
 Anno Dracula (Simon & Schuster, 1992).
 Alternate-historical horror in a world where Dracula won.
 The sequel The Bloody Red Baron (Carroll & Graf, 1995) is WWI as Grand Guignol.
-Dracula Cha Cha Cha (Carroll & Graf, 1998) and the upcoming Johnny Alucard (Titan, 2013) continue the story.
+Dracula Cha Cha Cha (Carroll & Graf, 1998) and Johnny Alucard (Titan, 2013) continue the story.

 Poe, Edgar Allan.
 Complete Stories and Poems of Edgar Allan Poe (Doubleday, 1966).
 Poe remains horror's greatest literary practitioner.
 His stories are as searing today as they were when first published (between 1827 and 1846).
 Vital.